Chando0185/led_controller_python_arduino/README.md

 # LED Controller Using Python, Opencv, Mediapipe & Arduino Easy Way.
 # There Should be a password Check the video then get the password and grab the code
-# LED Controller Using Python, Opencv, Mediapipe & Arduino Easy Way.
-# There Should be a password Check the video then get the password and grab the code

 # Go this link and get the video link watch understand then build in your own way

 # Link Below :